Disclaimer:

 Let’s be real, I’m not here to criticize Pallyy pricing.

-It’s a solid tool that works well for many businesses.
-But when you compare both platforms extensively, Social Champ offers better value and functionality in many areas.
+It’s a solid tool that works exceptionally well for many businesses, especially highly visual Instagram-first creators.
+But when you compare both platforms extensively, Social Champ offers better value and functionality in several key areas.

 Let’s take a look.